livingdocsIO/documentation/content/guides/editor/filter-migration.md

 ### Simple Key/Value Filters

-As mentioned above, these are straight forward to migrate.
+As mentioned above, these are straightforward to migrate.
 The `type` property should be renamed to `key`, and the `value` property should be renamed to `term`.

 The values should be of the correct type, so `string` for `'contentType'`, `'documentType'`, `'mediaType'`, `'reference'`, and `integer` for `id`, `channelId`, `ownerId`, `createdBy`.
 An array of values can also be passed, or you can use a `range` query expression, or `exists` if you want to know if the property has been indexed.